tuxtof/xi-iot-lab/lab/functions.rst

 .. figure:: ../images/hamburger.png

-3. The functions we'll use have been created prior to this lab.
-Before proceeding, please download the functions archive from the following Functions_ link and extract it to your local computer.
+The functions we'll use have been created prior to this lab and have been made available on Github.

-For each of the Python functions contained in the archive, we will now create an individual function.
-Repeats the following steps for each file.
+For **each** of the Python functions contained in the Github repository, please follow the steps below.

-4. Click **Create**.
+3. Browse to the Functions_ repository.
+4. For each file there, e.g. **aggregatefeed.py**, click the filename then click **Raw**.
+5. Copy the Python code to your clipboard or to your text editor.
+6. In the Xi IoT console, while on the **Functions** page, click **Create**
-5. Set the name of the function to the same name as the Python file without the **.py** extension, *maintaining case-sensititivity*.
+7. Set the name of the function to the same name as the Python file without the **.py** extension, *maintaining case-sensititivity*.
 For example, for the Python file **aggregatefeed.py**, set the function name to **aggregatefeed**.
-6. Set the description to something meaningful.
+8. Set the description to something meaningful.
 Since these scripts are new to us, the description entered here doesn't really matter ...
-7. Set the **Project** to the **FaceFeed** project we created earlier.
+9. Set the **Project** to the **FaceFeed** project we created earlier.
-8. Set the **Language** to **Python**.
+10. Set the **Language** to **Python**.
-9. Set the **Runtime Environment** to **Tensorflow Python**.
+11. Set the **Runtime Environment** to **Tensorflow Python**.

 .. figure:: ../images/create_function_general.png

-10. Click **Next**.
+12. Click **Next**.
-11. Click **Choose File** and browse to the appropriate Python file downloaded earlier.
+13. Paste the code from step 5 into the text field provided.
-12. Click **Create**.
+14. Click **Create**.
-13. Repeat steps 4-12 for each of the other 4 Python functions.
+15. Repeat steps 3-14 for each of the other 4 Python functions.

 When you have completed the steps above, you will have 5 functions created.